1994 Indianapolis 500: Monday May 9

 At 4:45 p.m., Mike Groff's Honda engine failed, which caused the car to spin and crash into the wall in the southchute.
 He was not seriously injured.

 Defending Indy Lights champion Bryan Herta, who had started the month with Tasman Motorsports, was withdrawn from that entry, and signed with Foyt.

 Emerson Fittipaldi (after 'shake down' laps on Sunday) turned in his first fast laps driving the Penske PC-23/Mercedes Benz 500I, completed a lap of 226.512 mph.
 Al Unser Jr. took to the track for the first time in the Mercedes as well.
 Michael Andretti led the speed chart in the new Reynard, at 227.038 mph.

 Tuesday May 10

 Raul Boesel broke the 230 mph barrier at 5:55 p.m., the first driver to do so since 1992.
 His lap of 230.403 was the fastest thus far for the month.
 The Penske-Mercedes was close behind, turning in their best laps of the month.
 Paul Tracy was second-fastest for the day at 229.961 mph, and Fittipaldi was third at 229.264 mph.

-During the afternoon practice, an annular eclipse crossed over the state of Indiana, and the Speedway.
+During the afternoon practice, an annular eclipse crossed over the state of Indiana, including the Speedway.
 Track temperatures cooled, and generally faster laps were observed during the phenomenon.